uplo-tech/brand-assets-official/README.md

 The logo is similar, but is easily differentiated from the Uplo logo by both the color and the design using a line graph in the center.
 Plus, it perfectly represents what the site is about - Uplo and stats!

-## Color
+## Colours

-Uplo uses a number of colors.
+Uplo uses two main colours.

 ![Uplo Colour Guideline](./colour-guideline/colour-guideline-png-01.png)